Category: Pharmaceuticals and Biotechnology

 Developing a novel powerful treatment for inflammatory diseases

-Researcher: Prof. Esther Meyron-Holtz
+Researcher: Professor Esther Meyron-Holtz

 Inflammatory bowel disease (IBD) can be debilitating, causing long-term, impaired gastrointestinal structure and function.
 Until now, no cure has been found and existing treatments can have strongly detrimental side effects.
 Iron is an essential nutrient that participates in many central...